Restoration of Rights, Pardon, Expungement & Sealing

 Effective July 1, 2016, record restriction authority was extended to Georgia’s system of “Accountability Courts,” authorizing diversion in drug, veterans, mental health and other specialized treatment courts, after five years of law-abiding conduct.
 See Ga.
 Code Ann. §§ 35-3-37(h)(2)(C), 15-1-20(b).

-Records of charges dismissed before indictment may be restricted after varying time frames depending on the seriousness of the charges (2 years for misdemeanors, four years for most felonies, 7 years for serious felonies).
-See Ga.
-Code Ann. § 35-3-37(h)(1).
-In addition, records of felony charges dismissed pursuant to a plea to a misdemeanor may be restricted after four years. § 35-3-37(j)(1).
-Acquittals will be restricted, unless, within ten days of the verdict, the prosecuting attorney demonstrates to the trial court through clear and convincing evidence that the harm otherwise resulting to the individual is clearly outweighed by the public interest in the criminal history record information being publicly available . § 35-3-37(h)(2)(D).
+Records of the Crime Information Center of charges dismissed before a charging instrument is filed are automatically restricted once the Center is notified that the case has been closed.
+Ga.
+Code Ann. § 35-3-37(h)(1) Restriction is available absent notification of closure after varying time frames depending on the seriousness of the charges (2 years for misdemeanors, four years for most felonies, 7 years for serious felonies).
+Id.
+Records dismissed after a charging instrument is filed may be automatically restricted if all charges are dismissed . § 35-3-37(h)(2)(A).
+Exceptions apply for certain dispositions. § 35-3-37(i).
+Records of felony charges dismissed pursuant to a plea to a misdemeanor may be restricted after four years. § 35-3-37(j)(1).
+Acquittals will be restricted, unless, within ten days of the verdict, the prosecuting attorney demonstrates to the trial court through clear and convincing evidence that the harm otherwise resulting to the individual is clearly outweighed by the public interest in the criminal history record information being publicly available . § 35-3-37(h)(2)(E).

 Correction of records